3SSF/payphone-selfbot/README.md

 - We are not associated with Discord nor the Discord.js-selfbot project.

->note: this only works 100% on Linux.. but doesnt on Windows so if you find a bug please create an issue, it is not heavily tested on other os's besides linux :3
+>note: this only works 100% on Linux...
+Incompatible with windows, untested on other os's, tho it SHOULD work.

 # Future plans
 - Less hardcoding on variables